Music Composition, Musicology, and Theory

 Under the direction of Prof. Max Lifchitz, students learn the fundamentals and techniques of musical composition.
 With faculty guidance, students also explore their own creativity, while developing the craft required to become a composer.
 Additional courses in electronic music composition are offered under the direction of Prof. Robert Gluck.

-Under the guidance of Department Chair Reed Hoyt and others, students learn topics such as harmony, counterpoint, part-writing, chord structures, sight-singing and dictation, form and analysis, and orchestration.
+Under the guidance of Prof. Rachel Mitchell and others, students learn topics such as harmony, counterpoint, part-writing, chord structures, sight-singing and dictation, form and analysis, and orchestration.
 Courses are available for Music majors and minors, as well as non-majors seeking to broaden their musical understanding.